Artists and Poets

 Beth Everhart is a visual artist, working predominantly in the medium of photography.
 Her most recent exhibits in Fort Myers include a found snapshot exhibition at Arts for ACT entitled A Small Vacation, the Juror’s Choice Award in the 28th Annual All Florida Juried Exhibit at Lee County Alliance for the Arts, and participation in the Fort Myers Founding Females Exhibition.
 Beth received her Master of Fine Arts degree in 1989 from Hunter College, and currently teaches Fine Arts at Fort Myers High School.

-Scott Guelcher’s style has become well known in Southwest Florida.
-His blend of Pop Art Images and abstract backgrounds has attracted galleries to feature his artwork.
-A graduate of FGCU in 2005, he teaches art at Island Coast H.S. and was commissioned to make two Azul statues for the FGCU campus.
+Scott Guelcher.
+His unique style of art has become well known in Southwest Florida.
+This blend of Pop Art Images and abstract backgrounds has attracted galleries to frequently display his artwork.
+He graduated from FGCU in 2005 and has received local and international recognition for his artwork.
+He currently teaches art at Island Coast H.S. and was commissioned to create two public art pieces for FGCU.

 Linda Hughes, a native of Oklahoma, holds a B.A. degree in Journalism/Advertising.
 Published in Mangrove Review and “Broadsides,” at The Alliance for the Arts, she placed first in the recent Peace River Writers poetry contest and in an Art and Poetry event at the Englewood Art Center.